 Trail shoes are designed for off road experiences.
-They have tread for gripping the uneven and soft terrain; uppers which are water-resistant and tough enough to withstand the rocks, sticks and brush you'll bump and scrape against; and often have a rock shield in the forefoot to help prevent bruises when stepping on stones and roots.
+They have tread for gripping uneven and soft terrain; uppers which are water-resistant and tough enough to withstand the rocks, sticks and brush you'll bump and scrape against; and often have a rock shield in the forefoot to help prevent bruises when stepping on stones and roots.
 Trail shoes will be more stable than a road shoe when treading across the inconsistent surfaces of grass and trails.
 Their dark colors keep them looking nice even when used on the muddiest paths.
-There are neutral and support trail shoes.
+There are both neutral and support trail shoes.